CLIMATE CHANGE AND SALAMANDERS

 Individuals who wish to contribute to the conservation and protection of salamanders are urged to reduce their carbon footprint.
 Such activities will also benefit all other amphibian species, and many other forms of wildlife too.

 One of the most effective ways in which to lower your carbon foot print is through dietary changes.
 Eating locally produced and organic foods are especially important.
 Eating less meat is also extremely helpful.
-A vegetarian diet is strongly encouraged as one of the most effective ways for people to lower their carbon footprint.
-The United Nations recently reported that a global shift toward a vegan diet is necessary to combat the worst effects of climate change.
+The United Nations recently reported that a global shift toward a plant based diet is necessary to combat the worst effects of climate change.
 Senior U.N.
 Food and Agriculture Organization official Henning Steinfeld reported that the meat industry is "one of the most significant contributors to today's most serious environmental problems."
 Furthermore, the official handbook for Live Earth states that not eating meat is the 'single most effective thing you can do' to reduce your climate change impact.

 Factory farming and agriculture also account for a significant amount of natural habitat being destroyed and degraded.
 Habitat destruction is one of the leading causes of declining salamander populations.
 The waste produced from such areas also degrades nearby natural areas.